Primary Navigation Mobile

 • Composed and balanced, even so

-It takes a lot to unstick a 300hp Cupra Ateca, thanks to 4Drive and the adaptive suspension.
-But as you drive faster into corners, the bodyroll – while mostly well contained – will eventually convince you to ease off a bit.
-While it handles well for a tall car, there’s only so much you can do to resist body movement in an SUV that doesn’t have expensive active anti-roll systems.
+It takes a lot to unstick a 300hp Cupra Ateca, thanks to its four-wheel drive system and adaptive suspension.
+But, as we drove faster into corners, the bodyroll – while mostly well contained – eventually convinced us to ease off a bit.
+It handles well for a tall car, but there’s only so much Cupra’s engineers can do to resist body movement in an SUV that doesn’t have expensive active anti-roll systems.

 When really cornering quickly you can feel the all-wheel drive system shuffling power to the back wheels, just before the front ones start to feel overwhelmed.
-It’s quite impressive to experience as you can maintain traction and grip during wet-weather conditions far better than you may expect for such an upright and heavy car.
+It’s quite impressive to experience as we felt the car could maintain traction and grip during wet-weather conditions far better than we’d expect for such an upright and heavy car.
 The Ateca retains a fundamentally front-wheel drive feel in all situations, however, and the back of the car never becomes too wayward.

 54